thepolm3/Get-user-stats/README.md

 # Get User Stats
-Get the votes of a user and
+Get the votes of a user and displays the results as a graph

 # Requirements
 * [python 3.6](python.org)